Staking

 This message is expected to fail if:

-has already been updated within the previous 24 hoursthe
+has already been updated within the previous 24 hours

 the description fields are too large